amateescu/search_api_solr/README.txt

 7. Restart solr

-8. "Re-index all content" at settings/apachesolr/index.
+8. "Queue content for reindexing" at admin/config/search/apachesolr/index.
    It's important that you already have content in every langauge at this point.
 Otherwise the checkboxes in the next step won't exist until you indexed some content in a specific language